Closing Line 25, Colonial Pipeline's Spur to Roanoke

 Closing a pipeline does not equate to total abandonment or removal of the pipe.
 Colonial announced it would drain the pipe, then fill it with an inert gas to prevent fumes from creating any explosion hazard.
 The company will also continue to mow grass and maintain the right-of-way, rather than allow it to revert to forest.5

-Closing Line 25 eliminated 20 jobs at the Montvale, Virginia tank farm.
-Offsetting that impact was the need to hire more truck drivers to transport refined petroleum products from Greensboro.6
+Closing Line 25 eliminated 20 jobs at the Montvale, Virginia tank farm, since trucks shipping a million gallons per day were no longer needed.
+Offsetting that impact was the need to hire more truck drivers in North Carolina to transport refined petroleum products from Greensboro.6

 Plantation Pipeline's spur from Greensboro to Roanoke did not have enough extra capacity to replace Line 25 deliveries